sheffield-bioinformatics-core/rnaseq-introduction-online/01-pre-processing.md

 You can import the data by:

 1. In the tool panel located on the left, under Basic Tools select **Get Data > Upload File**.
-Click on the **Choose local file* button on the bottom section of the pop-up window.
+Click on the **Choose local file** button on the bottom section of the pop-up window.
-2. Navigate to the `fastq` directory of the zip file that you downloaded from google drive There are two files are single-end samples from the basal-virgin condition.
+2. Navigate to the `fastq` directory of the zip file that you downloaded from google drive and select these two files are from the basal-virgin condition.

 `SRR1552444.fastq.gz`
 `SRR1552450.fastq.gz`

- and these two files are single-end samples from the basal pregnant condition.
+ and these two files are from the basal pregnant condition.

 `SRR1552452.fastq.gz`
 `SRR1552453.fastq.gz`